UKCIA.org banner

 Views and opinions from professional bodies and the public

-About the UK company who may bring a cannabis-based medicine to the market in the next few years.
+GW the UK company who have brought SATIVEXC, a cannabis-based medicine, to the market.

 Health Canada